ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 ## Creating shared libraries

-Now that we have ways to define types that will work accross the shared library boundary, let's see how we can put them to good use!
+Now that we have ways to define types that will work across the shared library boundary, let's see how we can put them to good use!

 If you'd rather just look at code, [these examples](https://github.com/ZettaScaleLabs/stabby/tree/main/examples) exist solely to show you how to make a shared [library](https://github.com/ZettaScaleLabs/stabby/tree/main/examples/library), and how to link it [at load-time](https://github.com/ZettaScaleLabs/stabby/tree/main/examples/dynlinkage) or [at runtime with `libloading`](https://github.com/ZettaScaleLabs/stabby/tree/main/examples/libloading).